 We enjoyed exploring this area behind St Marks Square immensely.
 Once you get away from the main attractions there is so much to discover.

 We found the bookshop above in the Castello sestieri.
-Inside the books are arranged inside old gondola and there is plenty of humour in the design of the place.
-It’s pretty messy and causes slight anxiety in this ex-librarian, but I think it is worth a visit if you are walking in the area.
-It is called Libreria “Acqua Alta”, and I have since discovered it has its own Facebook page and is actually very well known.
+A feature, books arranged inside an old gondola ensures the shop gets plenty of Instagram love.
+There is plenty of humour in the design of this place.
+It’s pretty messy and caused slight anxiety in this ex-librarian, but I think it is worth a visit if you are walking in the area.
+It is called Libreria “Acqua Alta”, and I have since discovered it has its own Facebook page.

 Addresses in Venice are almost meaningless to visitors.
 Ask for a landmark for your hotel or you may never find it!